Development Economics - Links to teaching

 We pay particular attention to the impact of international and domestic economic policies on growth, poverty and income distribution in developing countries, and seeks to bring out the fundamental linkages between economic growth, human development and natural resource management.

 The ECD Major is also offered as part of a Double Degree programme with the University of Indonesia, where the first year of studies is at the University of Economics in Indonesia.

-Our teaching is research-led.
-We teach what we do and our research interests shape the teaching program.
+We teach what we do and our research interests shape the teaching programme.
 Supervisors have a history of actively integrating PhD and excellent MA students into research projects and staff is substantially involved in the national research school CERES and in supervision at ISS and other universities.

 We take pride in the fact that major contributions to our research projects have been (co-) authored with current and former PhD and MA students.

 The Development Economics research group is committed to providing innovative teaching and has invested significantly in the development of online course material that is integrated into the curriculum, new courses and new modes of examination.

 We have developed two Massive Online Open Courses (MOOC) in the recent past:

 Introduction to Economic Theories